 FAQ #2 - How and when do I apply to the Education program at Hanover College?

-The application is submitted within Standard for Success under the Decision Point 1 Checklist.
+The application is submitted within Lumivero ELC under the Decision Point 1 assignments.
 It must include the following items by the annual deadline of October 1 for sophomores or higher.
 There is a limited possibility of a formal appeal for late admission with the written support of an education faculty member.
-Additionally, there is a Winter application date in early March for the 2023 year.
+First year students may apply for early admission at the March 1 deadline if they meet all application requirements.

 - Students should take EDU 221 during the first year at Hanover if at all possible.
 221 is usually offered in both Fall and Winter terms.
 Completion is required prior to admission.
 Check with the instructor if the course shows it is full.
-The Education Department will "hold" applications that have not completed EDU 221 and TEC will consider the application after the end of the term.
+The Education Department will "hold" applications if the applicant is enrolled in 221 and TEC will consider the application after the end of the term.

-Two virtual interviews: the Teacher Education Committee (TEC) members interview of the applicant and a panel of teachers will also conduct an interview.
+- Two virtual interviews: the Teacher Education Committee (TEC) members interview of the applicant and a panel of teachers will also conduct an interview.
+Applicants must assign the rubrics to their scorers in the Lumivero assignments.
+The Decision Point 1 Coordinator will advise you one the process.

 FAQ #3 - How early in Education coursework am I exposed to a real classroom?

-Our entry level courses, EDU 221 as well as EDU 252, have required field experience in real classrooms with real children/adolescents.
-Students in courses with fieldwork must pay for a national background check and have an annual subscription to Standard for Success.
+Our entry level course, EDU 221 has required field experience in real classrooms with real children/adolescents.
+Students in courses with fieldwork must pay for a national background check and have an annual subscription to Lumivero.

 FAQ #4 - Do I have an opportunity to be in urban school setting?

-Our teacher candidates can choose to do their 14 weeks of student teaching in an urban school in Indianapolis, IN; Louisville, KY; or in southeastern Indiana near Cincinnati.
-Programs are also available to complete a student teaching assignment through The Philadelphia Center or through Wartburg College West in Denver, Colorado.
+Our teacher candidates can choose to do their 14 weeks of student teaching in an urban school in Indianapolis, IN; near Louisville, KY; or in southeastern Indiana near Cincinnati.
+Programs may also be available to complete a student teaching assignment at a school close to home saving on Room nand Board.
+Additionally, students seeking licensure certification are required to complete a May term course in Urban Teaching prior to graduation.
 Ask your EDU faculty advisor about these options.
 Some financial assistance may be available through the Spicer Phillips Endowment.- see the RESOURCES AND DOCUMENTS tab.

 FAQ # 5 - What is the Special Education: Mild Interventions (Teaching All Learners) Program?

-Note: Special Education certification can substitute for the minor requirement for Elementary Education majors.
+Note: Special Education coursework substitutes for the minor requirement for Elementary Education majors.

 FAQ # 6 - What is the placement rate for Hanover's certified graduates?